 Historically both adult and juvenile southern bluefin tuna (SBT) were distributed around New Zealand.
-During the 1960s and 1970s juvenile SBT were encountered on both the east and west coasts of the North Island and the west coast of the South Island during summer months - with several tonnes taken in pole and line and troll fisheries.
+During the 1960s and 1970s, juvenile SBT were encountered on both the east and west coasts of the North Island and the west coast of the South Island during summer months, with several tonnes taken in pole and line and troll fisheries.

 From the late 1970s and early 1980s, a concerted effort to develop a domestic fishery to service the Japanese market was undertaken.
 By 1982 a handline fishery was established, with the catch frozen onboard a former Japanese longline vessel.
-The handline fishery continued, albeit at a reduced level, following the record 1982 season (305t landed) into the early 1990s when longlining became the dominant fishing method for SBT.
+The handline fishery continued, albeit at a reduced level, following the high catches in the 1982 season (305t landed) into the early 1990s when longlining became the dominant fishing method for SBT.

 The New Zealand SBT fishery was constrained by a national catch limit of 420t per year between 1989 and 2008/09.
-New Zealand set a TAC of 532t for the 2009/10 fishing year, in reflection of the allocation decisions made at CCSBT16 in 2009.
+New Zealand increased the TAC for the 2009/10 fishing year, in reflection of the allocation decisions made at CCSBT16 in 2009.
 New Zealand subsequently advised CCSBT that its catches in 2010 and 2011 would average 570t.
-Taking into account unfished commercial Annual Catch Entitlements carried over from the 2009 fishing year, the total available catch to the New Zealand fishery in 2010 was 570t.
-During the few occasions historically when New Zealand exceeded its catch limit, the subsequent year's catch limit has been reduced to adjust for the over-catch (Figure 1; Table 1).
+The global TAC has been set in accordance with the Management Procedure since its adoption by the CCSBT.
+The New Zealand allocation within this TAC has risen to 910t in 2014.
+On the few occasions historically when New Zealand exceeded its catch limit, the subsequent year's catch limit has been reduced to adjust for the over-catch (Figure 1; Table 1).

-Figure 1: Commercial catches of southern bluefin tuna (tones whole weight) by New Zealand fishing year (1 October to 30 September).
+Figure 1: Commercial catches of southern bluefin tuna (tonnes whole weight) by New Zealand fishing year (1 October to 30 September).
 Annual total catch is from Licensed Fish Receiver returns for 1998/99 to 2000/01, and from Monthly Harvest Returns from permit holders since 2001/02.
-The dashed horizontal line refers to the catch limit for New Zealand (420t between 1989 and 2008/09, and 570t in 2009/10).
+The dashed horizontal line refers to the catch limit for New Zealand.
 From the 2007/08 fishing year, estimates of non-commercial catch, and discard mortality are included.

-All but a few tonnes of the commercial SBT catch is now taken by longline.
+All but a few tonnes of the commercial SBT catch are now taken by longline.
 SBT catches are taken chiefly off the southwest coast of the South Island (WCSI; CCSBT Region 6) and off the east coast of the North Island (ECNI; CCSBT Region 5) from April to July.
-Longlining off the WCSI is almost entirely targeted at SBT.
-The fleet operating off the southwest coast is primarily composed of the larger -60° freezer vessels of the charter fleet.
-The generally heavier weather conditions off the WCSI compared to the ECNI means that less of the smaller domestic owned and operated vessels operate in this area.
+Longlining off the

+WCSI is almost entirely targeted at SBT.
+Historically, the fleet operating off the southwest coast was primarily composed of the larger -60° freezer vessels of the charter fleet.
+The generally heavier weather conditions off the WCSI compared to the ECNI meant that fewer of the smaller domestic owned and operated vessels fished in this area.
+However, in recent years there has been an increase in effort in region 6 by small domestic vessels as the operators of those vessels attempt to extend the season that they can fish for SBT.

-Smaller domestically owned and operated "ice boats" operate in the longline fishery off the ECNI.
+The smaller domestically owned and operated "ice boats" operate mainly in the longline fishery off the ECNI.
 These vessels are typically at sea for only a few days, and land SBT both as a target and as a bycatch of bigeye target sets.